-A picardy third is a major tonic chord that happens at the end of a song in a minor key.
+A picardy third is a major tonic chord that is written into the end of a song in a minor key.
 This happens when you raise the usual minor third in a tonic chord to a major third, creating the major chord that is interesting and unexpected by the listener.

 As an example, you can have a song in A minor, which naturally uses all white keys to complete its minor scale.
 When you play the tonic chord in A minor, the notes are A C E.

 Unlike its related major key, which is C major, with a peppy feeling tonic major chord of C E G, the tonic chord in A minor sounds somber and/or emotionally heavy.

 To add a picardy third at the end of a song in A minor, you would change the chord to A C# E, which will sound peppy and be a major triad.

 While this method of chord progression was used before the official term was coined, the name Picardy Third was created by composer Jean-Jacques Rousseau in the 1760s.

 Picardy is a historically rich region of France where a lot of church music was being composed using this chord change at the end of each piece.

 It is rumored that this name was created as a joke and not meant to be taken seriously or used academically, but it just stuck, especially in the first half of the 18th century.

 Few scholars argue that the term Picardy also was used since the word comes from the Old French word "picart", meaning "pointed" or "sharp", which would refer to the third going from a minor third to a sharp major third.

 Related Post: Is There A Such Thing As A Circle of Thirds?